Dsarken/Anime-Pic-Generator/readme.md

 - **Image Enlargement**: Click on the character's image to enlarge it for a closer view.
 - **Image Download**: While in enlarged mode, a "Download" button is available to save the character image.

+## Disclaimer

+Please note that some anime character images fetched from the Jikan API may be unavailable or of poor quality.
+This limitation depends on the data provided by the API.

 ## Technologies Used

 - **HTML**: Structure of the web application.